 Generally, it’s recommended to try to conceive for about 1 year before meeting with a fertility doctor for help conceiving.
 However, women over 35 who have not conceived after 6 months and women over 40 may want to meet with a fertility doctor sooner.

 If you have any questions about your reproductive health, don’t hesitate to talk with your doctor.

 “I would consider at-home testing a potential supplement, rather than a replacement, for testing and evaluation in a clinic,” Kallen says.

-Petrini agrees, noting that measuring a woman’s hormone levels alone isn’t the best way to evaluate whether she’ll conceive without assistance.
+Petrini agrees, noting that measuring hormone levels alone isn’t the best way to evaluate whether a woman will conceive without assistance.

 “There are many factors that may cause infertility in addition to hormones, including uterine abnormalities, endometriosis, problems with fallopian tubes, or even male factors,” Petrini explains.

-“While these types of at-home tests have encouraged more women to talk and think about fertility (and given some women access to tests who may not have a fertility specialist nearby), it’s best not to derive any conclusions from them.”
+“While these types of at-home tests have encouraged more women to talk and think about fertility (and given some women access to tests who may not have a fertility specialist nearby), it’s best not to derive any conclusions from them,” she adds.